Detectability of resolved hydrogen lines from the accretion shock at gas giants and their CPDs: Emission line profiles

 We discuss the effect of each parameter in turn. \begin{itemize} \item The surface density $\Sigma$ only changes the mass loading but even with a factor-ten increase, we remain in the roughly linear regime for the flux response.
 The line starts to broaden only for the highest $\Sigma$ value.
-Figure~\ref{Abb:DvAo18} \neuThH{shows the more general view, namely the dependence of the local emission line width on the preshock density $n_0$, itself proportional to $\Sigma$.
-For the fiducial parameters, $n_0\approx(3$--$4)\times10^{11}$~cm$^{-3}$ over the planet surface and emitting CPD surface.} \item Viewing the same system pole-on ($i=0\degr$) makes the shock 40\,\%\ brighter at the observer because the high-preshock-velocity, polar regions are better visible, whereas going towards a grazing view above the CPD surface ($i=70\degr\approx\thzpSch$) conversely reduces the flux, in reality probably more than the 30\,\%\ we find here because extinction might become important. \item Increasing \neuGDM{the thickness of the CPD (decreasing \thzpSch)} does not change the supersonic inflow but it has a double effect: the streamlines that would have landed in the lowest-latitude regions on the planet instead shock on the CPD surface close to the planet, with a preshock velocity given by their \neuGDM{polar} component $v_\theta$ instead of the higher radial-velocity $v_r$ component.
-The second effect is that the streamlines hitting the CPD at some distance now do so higher up above the midplane, less deeply in the potential \neuGDM{and thus at a lower velocity}. \item Changing the radius \RP, finally, has a subtlety: while a smaller radius leads to a higher preshock velocity on the planet, it also reduces the amount of mass hitting the planet \neuYA{because the flow field again remains the same but now} some streamlines \neuYA{do not shock anymore the planet but rather} on the CPD, where again their $v_\theta$ is smaller than their $v_r$.
-However, the line flux depends strongly on the preshock velocity (at these relatively low densities, \neuYA{the local emission} $F\sim v_0^3$), so that \neuYA{the contribution from the CPD remains minor, at the 10--20\,\%\ level.
-Therefore,} the change in total flux, with $+22\,\%$ and $-27\,\%$ for $\RP=1.5$~and 3~$\RJ$, is \neuYA{smaller} than what the $\vFfinfty\propto1/\sqrt{\RP}$ scaling would \neuYA{naively imply, because of the reduction in area ($\propto\RP^2$) or, equivalently, in the fraction of the accretion rate hitting the planet surface.} \item \neuGDM{Increasing the centrifugal radius by setting $\fzent=0.1$ or $\fzent\approx1/3$ \citep{quillen98} changes the overall line profile barely noticeably, similarly to the effect of \thzpSch, and increases the contribution of the CPD minimally (Figure~\ref{Abb:Varparfzent}).
-This is still intuitive because a larger \fzent means that the mass is falling away further from the planet and thus more on the CPD.} \end{itemize}
+Figure~\ref{Abb:DvAo18} shows the more general view of the absolute and relative \FWHM, namely the dependence of the local emission line width on the preshock density $n_0$, itself proportional to $\Sigma$, and on $v_0$.
+For the fiducial parameters, $n_0\approx(3$--$4)\times10^{11}$~cm$^{-3}$ over the planet surface and emitting CPD surface. \item Viewing the same system pole-on ($i=0\degr$) makes the shock 40\,\%\ brighter at the observer because the high-preshock-velocity, polar regions are better visible, whereas going towards a grazing view above the CPD surface ($i=70\degr\approx\thzpSch$) conversely reduces the flux, in reality probably more than the 30\,\%\ we find here because extinction might become important. \item Increasing the thickness of the CPD (decreasing \thzpSch) does not change the supersonic inflow but it has a double effect: the streamlines that would have landed in the lowest-latitude regions on the planet instead shock on the CPD surface close to the planet, with a preshock velocity given by their polar component $v_\theta$ instead of the higher radial-velocity $v_r$ component.
+The second effect is that the streamlines hitting the CPD at some distance now do so higher up above the midplane, less deeply in the potential and thus at a lower velocity. \item Changing the radius \RP, finally, has a subtlety: while a smaller radius leads to a higher preshock velocity on the planet, it also reduces the amount of mass hitting the planet because the flow field again remains the same but now some streamlines do not shock anymore on the planet but rather on the CPD, where again their $v_\theta$ is smaller than their $v_r$.
+However, the line flux depends strongly on the preshock velocity (at these relatively low densities, the local emission $F\sim v_0^3$), so that the contribution from the CPD remains minor, at the 10--20\,\%\ level.
+Therefore, the change in total flux, with $+22\,\%$ and $-27\,\%$ for $\RP=1.5$~and 3~$\RJ$, is smaller than what the $\vFfinfty\propto1/\surd{\RP}$ scaling would naively imply, because of the reduction in area ($\propto\RP^2$) or, equivalently, in the fraction of the accretion rate hitting the planet surface. \item Increasing the centrifugal radius by setting $\fzent=0.1$ or $\fzent\approx1/3$ (\citealt{quillen98} but see discussion in \citealt{m24expeditus}) changes the overall line profile barely noticeably, similarly to the effect of \thzpSch, and increases the contribution of the CPD minimally.
+This is still intuitive because a larger \fzent means that the gas is falling further away from the planet and thus more on the CPD. \end{itemize} Thus each parameter affects the total flux and also, to different degrees, the line shape.
+As Figure~\ref{Abb:Varpar} shows, only the highest $\Sigma$ values and otherwise the mass and the radius change noticeably the line shape.
+The fiducial case is in the regime where the single-$(n_0,v_0)$ line width is nearly constant at $\FWHM\approx30~\kms$, so that $\relDvBreite=0.33$.
+For a tenfold increase in \MPkt, \relDvBreite~rises to $\approx0.4$, as for a reduction of the mass to $\MP\approx2~\MJ$ or a larger radius $\RP\approx3~\RJ$.